obsproject/obs-websocket/PROTOCOL.md

 ---

 #### "StartStopRecording"
-Toggle recording on or off.
+Toggles recording on or off.

 __Request fields__ : none
 __Response__ : always OK.
 No additional fields.